wdporter/i-am-that-vuepress/32-life-is-the-supreme-guru/readme.md

 **M:**&ensp;Writing is both a talent and a skill.
 Grow in talent and develop in skill.
 Desire what is worth desiring and desire it well.
 Just like you pick your way in a crowd, passing between people, so you find your way between events, without missing your general direction.
 It is easy, if you are earnest.

-**Q:**&ensp;So many times you mention the need of being earnest.
+**Q:**&ensp;So many times you mention the need of beïng earnest.
 But we are not men of single will.
 We are congeries of desires and needs, instincts and promptings.
 They crawl over each other, sometimes one, sometimes another dominating, but never for long.

 **M:**&ensp;There are no needs, desires only.